spectrocloud/librarium/content/docs/04-clusters/1-new-clusters/08-openstack.md

 3. Update the size from 1 to 3.

 4. The gateway upgrade begins shortly after the update.
-Two new nodes are created and the gateway is upgraded to a 3-node cluster.
+Two new nodes are created, and the gateway is upgraded to a 3-node cluster.

 # Creating an OpenStack Cloud Account